 - If it grew from the ground or had a Mom and Dad it’s considered “clean”

 Once you realize that “clean eating” doesn’t deprive you of REAL FOOD, but encourages you instead to eat REAL FOOD, you’ve taken the first steps on the road to changing how you approach eating.

 here will be some of you who read this and say, “NO WAY” that’s too much work and others who read this and say, “WOW, THAT’S IT?” and still another percentage of you who fall somewhere in the middle.
 Whatever your choice, that’s okay.

-If you’re looking to jump into clean eating with both feet, but feel overwhelmed or don’t know where to start, sign up for my 10-day Challenge!
+If you’re looking to jump into clean eating with both feet, but feel overwhelmed or don’t know where to start, download my “Ditch The Junk” Done-For-You Guide